khanlou/instant-cocoa-docs/_docs/instant-view-controller/collection-view-controller.md

 The benefit of having an `<ICDataSource>` is that the collection view controller no longer needs to ask about how many sections there or how many objects are in each section. `ICCollectionViewController` and your `<ICDataSource>` will simply talk to each other and figure this information out. `ICCollectionViewController` is will also allocate your cells for you, so the only thing that you need to provide is the binding from your model object to your cell object.

-Instant Cocoa gets this information by dynamically calling a message in the form of `-configureCell:with<ModelName>:` on its `cellConfigurationDelegate.
+Instant Cocoa gets this information by dynamically calling a message in the form of `-configureCell:with<ModelName>:` on its `cellConfigurationDelegate`.
 For example, if your data source was full of `MYUser` objects, you could implement

 	- (void)configureCell:(MYUserCell *)cell withUser:(MYUser *) user {
 		cell.textLabel.text = user.name;